 This is a course in applied statistics.
 Its emphasis is on the mechanics of summarizing and analyzing data, with examples from the behavioral sciences.
-The purpose of the course is to prepare students for other courses in Psychology and related disciplines and to help them interpret data.PSYC 130: Proseminar III: Developmental
+The purpose of the course is to prepare students for other courses in Psychology and related disciplines and to help them conduct and interpret statistical analyses.

 This course is an introduction to the realm of psychology that focuses on identifying and treating psychological disorders.
-The course applies different theoretical views to psychological disorders and their treatment.
-In addition, basic topics in human emotion will be covered.
+The course applies different theoretical views to the causes of and treatments for mental illness.
+In addition, basic emotions and motivations will be covered.

 PSYC 321: Learning, Memory, and Cognition

 5 semester hours

 This is a course in which we study major operations of the human mind; perceiving, remembering, acting, and thinking.
 Specific areas of coverage include attention, visual search and object recognition, visual memory, general memory mechanisms (working and long-term), language, imagery, reasoning, and judgment.
 We will discuss learning and memory in other species as well, and attempt to draw parallels that inform our understanding of human cognition.
 Specific proposals about how the mind accomplishes particular tasks (models) have been advanced in the short, 50-year history of modern cognitive psychology.
 We will see how these models have been tested, in part by participating in replications of classic cognitive psychology experiments.
 Data, including the data we generate ourselves, will be discussed in detail.
 We will write APA-style papers describing the nature of these tasks, the methods used, and the results obtained in the tasks.
 Finally, we will plan and execute group experiments.